 What makes a great destination for digital nomads?
-Find out why these 15 amazing spots are top choices for the best cities for digital nomads in 2019.
+Find out why these 15 amazing spots are top choices for the best cities for digital nomads.

 What is a digital nomad?